RhuanXDK/Bad-Apple-but-its-on-Termux/README.md

-# Bad Apple!! but plays on Termux
+# Bad Apple!! but it plays on Termux

 This project plays **Bad Apple!!** in the Termux terminal using ASCII art with synchronized audio.
 It supports **360p@30fps and 1080p@60fps 16:9**, automatic frame extraction, caching, and runs smoothly in **Termux** or Linux terminals

 DISCLAIMER: **THIS CODE DOESNT WORK WITH WINDOWS**
 ---